Which city is cheaper, Santa Fe or Orlando?

 It's hard to know how much time to spend in Santa Fe.
+Many people enjoy the live music and food when visiting Santa Fe.
 Exploring the old town is a popular activity.
-One week may feel like too much time here unless you plan to do a lot of relaxing.
+One week may feel like too much time unless you plan to do a lot of relaxing.

 These are the overall average travel costs for the two destinations.